Anti Wrinkle Treatment (known as Botox®)

 Botulinum Toxin Type-A can also be used to reduce excessive sweating.
 It can last up to 12 months however this is not guaranteed.

 http://www.hyperhidrosisuk.org will be able to give you further information should you require it regarding various treatment options.

 Hands, feet and underarms.

-The prices include a FREE initial consultation, the treatment and a follow up appointment after two weeks.
+The prices include the treatment and a follow up appointment after two weeks.

 * Note that there is an additional charge of £35 for gentlemen as the muscles are stronger and require additional product.

 Meet Your Practitioner

 My passion and commitment towards excellence is my philosophy.
 During the last 15 years I have established and grown a number of aesthetic and cosmetic services for and on behalf of several businesses.